Core Rendering Engines & Tradeoffs

 useEffect(() => {

-const id = requestAnimationFrame(draw);
+const id: number = requestAnimationFrame(draw);

 return () => cancelAnimationFrame(id);